 To dispute fault in a car accident, you must collect evidence supporting your version of events.
 This may include:

-- Police report: If the police were called to the accident scene, they would have created a report that includes details about the accident, witness statements, and any citations that were issued.
+• Police report: If the police were called to the accident scene, they would have created a report that includes details about the accident, witness statements, and any citations.

 File a Claim with the Insurance Company

 After a car accident, you must file a claim with your insurance company.
 Be sure to provide them with all the evidence you’ve collected, including the police report, witness statements, and photos.
 Your insurance company will investigate the accident and determine who is at fault.
-If they find that you are at fault, your insurance rates may increase.
+Your insurance rates may increase if they find that you are at fault.

 Negotiate with the Other Driver’s Insurance Company